Top of main content

 Issued by HSBC Bank Bermuda Limited, of 37 Front Street, Hamilton Bermuda, which is licensed to conduct Banking and Investment Business by the Bermuda Monetary Authority.

-“Sustainable investments” include investment approaches or instruments which consider environmental, social, governance and/or other sustainability factors (collectively, “sustainability”) to varying degrees.
-Certain instruments we include within this category may be in the process of changing to deliver sustainability outcomes.
+“ESG and sustainable investing” products include investment approaches or instruments which consider environmental, social, governance (ESG) and/or other sustainability factors to varying degrees.
+Certain instruments we classify as sustainable may be in the process of changing to deliver sustainability outcomes.

-There is no guarantee that sustainable investments will produce returns similar to those which don’t consider these factors.
-Sustainable investments may diverge from traditional market benchmarks.
+There's no guarantee that ESG and sustainable investing products will produce returns similar to those which don’t consider these factors.
+ESG and sustainable investing products may diverge from traditional market benchmarks.

-In addition, there is no standard definition of, or measurement criteria for sustainable investments, or the impact of sustainable investments (“sustainability impact”).
-Sustainable investment and sustainability impact measurement criteria are (a) highly subjective and (b) may vary significantly across and within sectors.
+In addition, there's no standard definition of, or measurement criteria for, ESG and sustainable investing or the impact of ESG and sustainable investing products.
+ESG and sustainable investing and related impact measurement criteria are (a) highly subjective and (b) may vary significantly across and within sectors.

-HSBC may rely on measurement criteria devised and/or reported by third party providers or issuers.
-HSBC does not always conduct its own specific due diligence in relation to measurement criteria.
-There is no guarantee: (a) that the nature of the sustainability impact or measurement criteria of an investment will be aligned with any particular investor’s sustainability goals; or (b) that the stated level or target level of sustainability impact will be achieved.
+HSBC may rely on measurement criteria devised and reported by third party providers or issuers.
+HSBC doesn't always conduct its own specific due diligence in relation to measurement criteria.
+There's no guarantee: (a) that the nature of the ESG / sustainability impact or measurement criteria of an investment will be aligned with any particular investor’s sustainability goals; or (b) that the stated level or target level of ESG / sustainability impact will be achieved.

-Sustainable investing is an evolving area and new regulations may come into effect which may affect how an investment is categorised or labelled.
-An investment which is considered to fulfil sustainable criteria today may not meet those criteria at some point in the future.
+ESG and sustainable investing is an evolving area and new regulations are being developed which will affect how investments can be categorized or labelled.
+An investment which is considered to fulfill sustainable criteria today may not meet those criteria at some point in the future.

 Listening to what you have to say about our services matters to us.